corrode/corrode.github.io/content/blog/ugly/index.md

 ### Read the Standard Library Documentation

 Many common patterns are beautifully handled by the standard library.
-It is worth your time to read the documentation.
+It is absolutely worth your time to [read the documentation](https://doc.rust-lang.org/std/).
 For instance, you will find that you can get rid of all of of this boilerplate:

 ```rust